GIScience/ohsome-now-stats/doc/example_queries.md

 ![img.png](img/cumulative_users_per_month.png)

+This number is usually more frequently requested by corporates than the number of active mappers per month.
+A snapshot based approach like this is also used by HOT to track quaterly numbers for reporting.

 ### S07 Area of Features Added
 Area will be reported in square meters.

+This will be calculated similar to how we calculate Length of Features Added or Modified.

 ### S08 Number of Features Modified
 tbd